tbdbatista/dev-utils/LinuxTerminalReadme.md

 14. history => View a list of recently executed commands.

 15. tar => Create or extract a compressed archive file.

+# ZSH instructions

+**Installation:**

+1. Open a terminal window.

+2. Install zsh using the package manager of your operating system.
+On Debian-based systems, run `sudo apt-get install zsh`.

+3. Once the installation is complete, verify that zsh is installed by running `zsh --version`.
+You should see the version number of zsh displayed in the terminal.

+**Setting zsh as the default shell:**

+1. Run the command `chsh -s $(which zsh)`.
+This sets zsh as the default shell for your user account.

+2. Log out and log back in, or open a new terminal window to start using zsh as your default shell.

+**Using zsh:**

+1. Upon launching zsh, you will be presented with a configuration wizard.
+Follow the prompts to set up your preferences, such as which plugins to use and what theme to use for your terminal.

+2. Once the configuration is complete, you can start using zsh like any other shell.
+Some of the useful features of zsh include:

+   - Tab completion: Pressing the Tab key will autocomplete commands, filenames, and directory names.

+   - Improved history: The history command can be used to search and execute previously entered commands.